 (viii) support, on request, the provision of essential services and delivery of humanitarian assistance, including in response to the COVID-19 pandemic, in accordance with humanitarian principles;

-(ix) monitor and report abuses and violations of human rights and violations of international humanitarian law, including sexual violence in conflict, notably through the effective deployment of women and child protection advisers;
+(ix) monitor and report abuses and violations of human rights and violations of international humanitarian law, including sexual violence in conflict, notably through the effective deployment of women and child protection advisers without further delay;

 (x) provide support in securing uncontrolled arms and related materiel and countering their proliferation; and

-(xi) co-ordinate international assistance, and provision of advice and assistance to GNA-led efforts to stabilise post-conflict zones, including those liberated from Da’esh;
+(xi) co-ordinate international assistance, and provision of advice and assistance to Libyan-led efforts to stabilise post-conflict zones, including those liberated from Da’esh;

 OP2.
-Further decides that UNSMIL should be led by a Special Envoy of the Secretary-General who should exercise overall leadership of UNSMIL with a particular focus on good offices and mediation with Libyan and international actors to end the conflict and that, under the authority of the Special Envoy, an UNSMIL Coordinator shall be in charge of UNSMIL’s day-to-day operations and management and requests that the Secretary-General appoint his Special Envoy without delay;
+Welcomes the Independent Strategic Review of UNSMIL (S/2021/716) and requests the Mission to implement fully its recommendations, while exploring all avenues to increase efficiency and redeploy existing resources, including through prioritisation and the reconfiguration of tasks and resources, as needed and where appropriate;

 OP3.
-Requests that UNSMIL shall report to the Security Council through the Special Envoy of the Secretary-General;
+Recognises that in light of ongoing Libyan dialogue, the ceasefire agreement and the establishment of the interim Government of National Unity charged with leading the country to national elections on 24 December 2021, the need for mediation and good offices within Libya has intensified and therefore decides that UNSMIL should be led by a Special Representative of the Secretary-General, co-located with the Mission in Tripoli, supported by two Deputy Special Representatives of the Secretary-General;

 OP4.
-Requests the Secretary-General to assess the steps required to reach a lasting ceasefire, the possible role of UNSMIL in providing scalable ceasefire support alongside his interim report on the proposals for effective ceasefire monitoring under the auspices of the UN, and his recommendations to the Council on the options reflected in the operationalisation paper as contained in S/2020/63, as requested in resolution 2510 (2020), which should be submitted, with the necessary updates, no later than 60 days after the adoption of this resolution, and the steps required to advance the political process from its current trajectory, and to include a report on progress towards these objectives in his regular reporting;

-OP5.
-Requests that the Secretary-General, in accordance with best practices, conduct and provide the Security Council, no later than 31 July 2021, with an independent strategic review of UNSMIL, including:

-(i) an assessment and recommendations for improving the efficiency of UNSMIL’s overall mission structure, prioritisation of tasks and the capacity and effectiveness of staffing, including on mediation and peace process management;

-(ii) further assessment of the options for effective ceasefire monitoring under the auspices of the UN including additional recommendations as necessary;
+Requests the Secretary-General to continue to provide updates on UNSMIL’s support to the relevant Libyan authorities and institutions ahead of the upcoming elections, the implementation of the 23 October ceasefire agreement, the progress made by the LCMM, the timely deployment of UNSMIL ceasefire monitors in support, and criteria for their eventual departure, in his regular reporting and in any additional reports, as necessary;

 OP6.
-Requests the Secretary-General to include in his regular reporting UN efforts to address the COVID-19 pandemic and the impact of the COVID-19 pandemic on the ability of UNSMIL to deliver its mandated tasks;
+Recalls resolutions 2532 (2020) and 2565 (2021) and requests the Secretary-General to include in his regular reporting United Nations efforts to address the COVID-19 pandemic and the impact of the COVID-19 pandemic on the ability of UNSMIL to deliver its mandated tasks;

 OP7.
-Recalls its decision that all Member States shall comply with the arms embargo, demands full compliance including by all Member States with the arms embargo imposed under resolution 1970 (2011), as modified by subsequent resolutions, including by ceasing all support for and withdrawing all armed mercenary personnel and demands all Member States not to intervene in the conflict or take measures that exacerbate the conflict, welcomes efforts by the Libya Sanctions Committee’s Panel of Experts to investigate violations of the arms embargo, further welcomes the cooperation between the relevant United Nations bodies, including UNSMIL, and other interested parties with the Panel of Experts and notes its intention to hold those who violate the arms embargo accountable through its Sanctions Committee;
+Recalls its decision that all Member States shall comply with the arms embargo, demands full compliance including by all Member States with the arms embargo imposed under resolution 1970 (2011), as modified by subsequent resolutions, including by ceasing all support for and withdrawing all armed mercenary personnel and demands all Member States not to intervene in the conflict or take measures that exacerbate the conflict, welcomes efforts by the Libya Sanctions Committee’s Panel of Experts to investigate violations of the arms embargo, further welcomes the cooperation between the relevant United Nations bodies, including UNSMIL, and other interested parties with the Panel of Experts;

+OP7bis.
+Recalls its decision that individuals or entities engaging in or providing support for acts that threaten the peace, stability or security of Libya or that obstruct or undermine the successful completion of its political transition, may be designated by the Committee established pursuant to paragraph 24 of resolution 1970 (2011) for the travel ban and asset freeze measures specified in resolution 1970 (2011), as modified by subsequent resolutions, and stresses that the Committee shall consider the designation of individuals or entities who breach the arms embargo, violate the ceasefire or obstruct the successful completion of Libya’s political transition;